|

 due to a lack of good road access, since this requires a large crane as well as

 a large tractor trailer truck.
-As a result, Marines may be forced to destroy V-22s that are forced to land even for minor
+As a result, Marines may destroy V-22s that are forced to land

 mechanical reasons.
 Local commanders will not have resources or risk lives